Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 “Like if nobody is ever going to be able to get through your protection controls and get ransomware on your system, then there's no reason for you to detect it or respond.”

 The three main control types cannot function alone.
 Additional controls like incident response training or phishing security awareness training will have to be incorporated for a stronger mitigation workflow.
-These additional controls and Monte Carlo simulations will help security teams paint a picture of what the organization can do amidst a security event.
+These additional controls and Monte Carlo simulations will help security teams visualize what the organization can do during a security event.
 Users will see an updated loss exceedance curve and risk distribution chart with each action and control and develop a baseline set of controls regarding that particular risk.

 Associating controls to a particular risk is the first step to baselining the FAIR functionality.
 Utilizing the FAIR methodology and a maintained risk register will create a transparent view of risk and cyber security.
-With quantified visualizations, CISOs and security leaders will be confident to report to the boardroom with accurate insights and informed methods of action in a crisis
+With quantified visualizations, CISOs and security leaders can impactfully report cybersecurity to the boardroom with accurate insights and informed methods of action in a crisis

 You may also like